REDUCING CO2 EMISSIONS: NaturNes babyfood glass pot has now been replaced with a plastic one.

 In addition, experts examined how current consumer and design trends might lead to opportunities for the Company to develop more sustainable products, services and systems.

-CREATIVE INDUSTRIES: The five day workshop took place at the Art Center College of Design in Pasadena, near Los Angeles (above) in California, in the United States.
+CREATIVE INDUSTRIES: The workshop took place at the Art Center College of Design in Pasadena near Los Angeles.

 Gordon Lane, Head of R&D Global Industrial Design for Nestlé, explained the workshop’s focus on sustainability and said: “Sustainability is part of the overall business solution and something that designers must consider from the outset.